fluidjeel/traffic-light-2025/project_runbook_operational_guide.md

 Part 2: Day-wise Execution Guide for Simulators
 This section details the specific, timed activities required to run the realistic simulators, replicating a live trading environment.

-A. Daily Strategy Execution (simulator_daily_hybrid.py)

-This strategy identifies a setup on Day T-1 and attempts to execute it on Day T.
+A. Daily Strategy Execution (simulator_daily_hybrid-v2.py) This strategy identifies a setup on Day T-1 and attempts to execute it on Day T.

 Post-Market / End-of-Day (EOD) on Day T-1 (e.g., Monday, after 3:30 PM)

-Run Watchlist Generation: Execute the watchlist generation portion of the simulator_daily_hybrid.py script.
+Run Watchlist Generation: Execute the watchlist generation portion of the script.

 What it Does: The script scans the completed daily data from Day T-1.
-It identifies all stocks that meet the core pattern (green candle preceded by reds) and pass all the end-of-day quality filters (EMA, Volume, RS, etc.).
+It identifies all stocks that meet the core pattern and pass all the end-of-day quality filters.

 Output: A watchlist of high-probability setups is generated for the next trading day, Day T.

-Pre-Market on Day T (e.g., Tuesday, before 9:15 AM)

-Run Gap-Up Filter: Execute the pre-market check within the simulator.

-What it Does: It checks the opening price for all stocks on the watchlist.
-Any stock that is set to open significantly above its trigger price is removed from the active watchlist for the day to avoid chasing an excessive gap.

 Intraday during Day T (e.g., Tuesday, 9:15 AM - 3:30 PM)

-Monitor for Entries: The script continuously monitors the 15-minute data for stocks remaining on the watchlist.
+Monitor for Entries: The script continuously monitors the 15-minute data for stocks on the watchlist.

-What it Does: When an intraday candle closes above the trigger price, it immediately checks the real-time Advanced Conviction Engine (VIX-adaptive market strength, volume projection, etc.).
+What it Does: When an intraday candle's high crosses the trigger price, it immediately checks the real-time Advanced Conviction Engine.
 If all checks pass, an entry order is simulated.

-Monitor Open Positions: The script also monitors 15-minute data for all open positions to manage exits based on the partial profit target or the current stop-loss level.
+Monitor Open Positions: The script also monitors 15-minute data for all open positions to manage exits.

-B. HTF Strategy Execution (simulator_htf_scout_sniper.py)

-This strategy uses the "Scout and Sniper" model to separate breakout confirmation from entry execution.
+B. HTF Strategy Execution (htf_simulator_advanced.py) This strategy uses the "Scout and Sniper" model to separate weekly setup discovery from intraday entry execution.

-Post-Market / End-of-Day (EOD) on Day T (e.g., Monday, after 3:30 PM)
+Post-Market / End-of-Day (EOD) on Friday

-Run the "Scout": Execute the Scout portion of the simulator_htf_scout_sniper.py script.
+Run the "Scout": Execute the scout_for_setups portion of the htf_simulator_advanced.py script.

-What it Does: The Scout scans all stocks.
-It looks for weekly patterns where a breakout on the completed daily chart of Day T has already occurred and all EOD filters were met.
+What it Does: The Scout scans all stocks against the weekly data that has just completed.
+It identifies all valid weekly pullback patterns that meet the definitive strategy criteria.

-Output: A high-probability "Target List" is generated for the Sniper to monitor on the next trading day, Day T+1.
+Output: A high-probability "Target List" is generated for the entire following week (Monday-Friday).
+This list includes the symbol, its trigger price, and its target daily volume.

-Pre-Market on Day T+1 (e.g., Tuesday, before 9:15 AM)

-Run Imminence Filter (if enabled): This optional filter can be run to refine the Target List.

-What it Does: It checks if the daily candle from Day T was an "Inside Day" or "NR7".
-Only stocks showing this recent volatility contraction are kept on the active Target List for the Sniper.

-Intraday during Day T+1 (e.g., Tuesday, 9:15 AM - 3:30 PM)
+Intraday during the Following Week (Monday - Friday, 9:15 AM - 3:30 PM)

-"Sniper" Monitors for Conviction: The Sniper monitors the 15-minute data for stocks on the active Target List only.
+"Sniper" Monitors for Conviction: The Sniper monitors the 15-minute data for stocks on the active Target List.

-What it Does: It is not waiting for a price breakout (that was confirmed yesterday).
-It is waiting for a 15-minute candle that shows sufficient conviction (passing Intraday Market Strength and Volume Velocity filters) to confirm the breakout has momentum.
+What it Does: It is not waiting for a simple price breakout.
+When a stock on the list breaks its trigger price, the Sniper instantly validates the move using the full Advanced Conviction Engine (Volume Projection, VIX-Adaptive Strength, Intraday RS).

-Execute & Manage: If conviction is found, an entry is simulated.
-Open positions are also managed intraday for exits.
+Execute & Manage: If and only if all conviction checks pass, an entry is simulated.
+Open positions are also managed intraday for exits based on the dynamic profit target and trailing stop-loss logic.